 The Initiative.
 Our campaign aims to generate public and political pressure on governments throughout the world to take the UDHR seriously and to start abiding by it.
 The specific goal is to get them either to officially reaffirm it (for countries that already are official signatories) or to finally affirm it explicitly (for those that have not yet done so).
 Countries that reaffirm or newly affirm the UDHR can be more effectively held to account for any policies and practices that violate human rights.
 Countries that decline to recommit to it can be pressured to explain why they will not commit to doing so and their human rights record subjected to further public scrutiny. .

 We are confident that, in addition to its overt political goals, the campaign has the potential to be a powerful vehicle for educating people all over the world about human rights and the UDHR.
 The initiative can be adapted to the dynamics and conditions of each country, emphasizing those specific issues and human rights violations that are especially important to that country while connecting these to the issue of universal human rights more broadly.
 Campaigns that emphasize economic and social rights might be particularly effective in winning over new constituencies.
 The greater the number of countries that reaffirm the UDHR, the greater the potential influence over countries that have not done so, motivating them to join the movement as well.
-Two key forthcoming anniversaries of the UDHR – its 70th (this year, 2018) and its 75th (2023) – will be used to focus our efforts.
+A critical forthcoming anniversary of the UDHR is its 75th, which will take place on 10th December, 2023.
+This anniversary will be the focus of our efforts in behalf of its reaffirmation.

 Why start this campaign now?
 The reason is quite simple: human rights and the international consensus on their worth are in retreat, as noted and documented by international institutions and non-governmental organizations.
 If some of the remarkable advances for humanity in international law of the past 70 years are not to be lost, they must be fought for and protected anew.
 Our initiative can be an important element in that struggle.

 How can I help?
 You can start by reading the Declaration, sharing it with others, and contacting relevant political and social organizations in your country and urging them to petition your government to commit to the spirit and goals of the UDHR.
-Other possible actions that are part of our campaign strategy will be shared with you soon.
+You can also support a project that is complementary to our campaign: a collaboration with other organizations to put together and publish a multi-author book.
+It will consist of articles on the status of the UDHR and human rights today, and will be licensed as a Creative Commons by the Berlin Forum on Global Politics (Germany), the Institute for Global Dialogue (South Africa), and our organization, so that it is readily and freely accessible to readers over the Internet.
+You can read more about the publication here.
+Other actions that are part of our campaign strategy will be shared with you soon.

-For more details on our organization and our campaign, explore our website and read about how a talk led to our initiative, our proposed draft reaffirmation statement, who are the members of our advisory board, and how to contact us.
+For more details on our organization and our campaign, explore our website and read about how a talk led to our initiative, our proposed draft reaffirmation statement, who are the members of our advisory board, and how to contact us with your questions and to express your support.